Regulation Best Interest Disclosure Statement

 Material Risks Associated with Brokerage Recommendations

 While NBBD will take reasonable care in developing and making recommendations with respect to each retail customer, investments in securities and other financial instruments involve risk, and retail customers can lose some or all of their money.
 All investments and investment strategies involving securities involve risk of loss, including the potential loss of a retail customer’s entire investment, which the retail customer should be prepared to bear.
-There is no guarantee that any retail customer will meet the customer’s investment goals, or that NBBD’s recommended asset allocations or investments will perform as anticipated.
+There is no guarantee that any retail customer will meet the customer’s investment goals, or that NBBD’s recommended investments or, where applicable, asset allocations will perform as anticipated.

 The investment performance and the success of any particular investment or investment strategy can never be predicted or guaranteed, and the value of a customer’s investments will fluctuate due to market conditions and other factors.
 Investments are subject to various market, liquidity, currency, economic, political and other risks.
 Past performance of any security or investment strategy is not indicative of future performance.

-Retail customers should consult the offering documents for any security that we recommend, including NB Mutual Funds and Private Funds, for a discussion of risks associated with the particular fund.
-If you would like a copy of any Offering Document prior to purchasing shares of an NB Mutual Fund or interests in a Private Fund, you may obtain one by contacting your NBBD Broker (or, for NB Mutual Funds, by calling (877) 628–2583).
+Retail customers should consult the offering documents for any security that NBBD recommends, including NB Registered Funds and Private Funds, for a discussion of risks associated with the particular fund.
+If you would like a copy of any Offering Documents or Private Fund Offering Documents prior to purchasing shares of an NB Registered Fund or interests in a Private Fund, respectively, please contact your NBBD Broker (or, for NB Registered Funds, by calling 877.628.2583).

 Standard of Conduct under Regulation Best Interest